microsoft/typespec/.chronus/changes/fix-discriminator-should-be-requiered-2024-9-9-17-24-19.md

   - "@typespec/openapi3"
 ---

-Introducing a fix so that all discriminator properties are marked as required.
+Discriminator properties are marked as required regardless if they are in TypeSpec to match OpenAPI3 spec.